yukondude/Twempest/README.md

 # leading double-dash).
 The obvious exceptions would include --config-path,
 # --help, and --version, but go ahead and try them if you like.
 The commented-
 # out defaults are shown below.
 See the --help output for details.

+# Render the full text of the tweet.
+# abbreviated=false

 # Do not append to existing files.
 # append=false